No. 8 Vineland kicks off football season at No. 4 Williamstown

 “We know it’s going to be a challenge,” Powell said.
 “We’re going to go hard.
 They’re going to go hard.
 We have to be the team to come out with the victory.”

-Friday's game will feature two of the state's top college prospects in Powell and Williamstown defensive end Aaron Lewis, who has verbally committed to Michigan.
-The 6-6, 245-pound Lewis made 102 tackles, including 25 for losses last season.
+Friday’s game will feature two of the state’s top college prospects in Powell and Williamstown defensive end Aaron Lewis, who has verbally committed to Michigan.
+The 6-6, 245-pound Lewis made 102 tackles, including 25 for a loss last season.

 “I like competition,” Powell said.
 “He’s a great competitor.
 I’m a great competitor.
 We’re both going to try to lead our teams to victory.”